JVM settings

 edit

-Performance-wise there shouldn’t be a noticeable impact, since while direct memory IO is faster, Logstash Event objects produced by these plugins end up being allocated on the Java Heap, incurring the cost of copying from direct memory to heap memory regardless of the setting.
+Performance should not be noticeably affected if you switch between direct and heap.
+While copying bytes from OS buffers to direct memory buffers is faster, Logstash Event objects produced by these plugins are allocated on the Java Heap, incurring the cost of copying from direct memory to heap memory, regardless of the setting.

 Memory sizing